XXalchemist/Kaggle_ML_Into/Classification Algo's/readme.md

 - used when data is not linearly depedent.
 - Types of kernel :- Gaussian RBF kernel, Sigmoid Kernel, Polynmial Kernel

+## Decision Tree

+- Classifier can be used :- Gradient Boosting, Random Forest
+- Tree created to classify